 "Fraudsters are a threat to our brand,” explains Gareth Grobler, Fraud & Risk Manager.
 “If homeowners don't get the quality work they expect on their projects, they'll be less likely to use and recommend our service.
 In the process, it has the potential to not only damage our good name but also to increase our customer- acquisition costs."

 "Information needed to sign up such as address, payment details, and business name can be falsified.
 It's easy to set up a new email address and only marginally harder to create a new phone number," says Grobler.
 “But device ID represents a powerful tool to catch serial abusers.
 Without device ID, we would have a much harder time linking fraudsters’ accounts that would otherwise pass unnoticed or take us longer to identify."

-When a user logs on to RatedPeople.com, iovation scans over 100 separate attributes of their device - making it significantly more difficult to spoof - enough to recognise it among iovation’s global database of more than 5 billion devices, or assign it a new, unique device ID.
+When a user logs on to RatedPeople.com, iovation scans over 100 separate attributes of their device - making it significantly more difficult to spoof - enough to recognize it among iovation’s global database of more than 5 billion devices or assign it a new, unique device ID.